 Collaborative practice is a new and better way to resolve disputes, particularly in the family law area.
 Couples, with the help of their lawyers, control the process and the outcome in a climate of co-operation.
 This reduces the stress inherent in many family law disputes.
 Trained practitioners assist the couple to focus on achieving a resolution free from the threat of court litigation.
 The process focuses on the interests of the parties and their children.
 Collaborative Practice allows the parties to maintain their dignity, lessens hostility, reduces the negative impact on the children and sets the stage for getting on with life in a constructive manner.
 The process allows the parties to make their own decisions and to have full control over the final outcome rather than handing it over to third parties for decision.

-Gus Cullen is a fully trained and experienced Collaborative Family Lawyer .He is active member of the East Coast Collaborative Family Law Group.
+Gus Cullen is a fully trained and experienced Collaborative Family Lawyer.

 Frequently Asked Questions